Content Marketing Strategy – your way to success!

 • Send links to videos you’ve produced on YouTube

-• Links to any podcasts your record
+• Links to any podcasts you record

-• Links to any articles, news or videos you think they might be interested in (not ones that you’ve done)
+• Links to any articles, news or videos you think they might be interested in (not necessarily ones that you’ve done)

 • Generally talk about new trends in the marketplace, a little bit about you and what you’ve been up to, ask questions make them feel like part of an exclusive ‘club’.